So You Want Dr. Mortimer To Contract With Your Managed–Care, For–Profit Medical Insurance Company, Do You Now?

 - Washington State Health Care Authority – to which Dr. Mortimer will only scowl and mutter under his breath.
 Or:

-- Another execrable, for–profit or otherwise Satan–controlled, managed care medical insurance company.
+- Some other, execrable, for–profit or otherwise Satan–controlled, managed care medical insurance company.

 And you are asking Dr. Mortimer for the favor of contracting with your managed care medical insurance – primarily so that: